 This ever-popular fruit is a good way to build your child's immunity and strength and helps reduce the risk of wheezing, asthma and eczema in your child as he grows.
 They are also rich in vitamins A, E and D, as well as zinc.

-Oranges are rich in folate, vitamin C, and water, and it also aids in the absorption of iron.
+Oranges are rich in folate, vitamin C, and water, and it also aids in the absorption of iron – making it one of the best fruits to eat when pregnant.
 Just like bananas, the folate found in oranges can be a significant help in preventing spina bifida—where the spine and spinal cord don't form properly—and anencephaly.

 These fruits are an excellent source of vitamins A and C. In fact, just 1 cup of chopped mangoes will fulfil 100% of your daily recommended intake of vitamin C and over 30% of your daily recommended intake of vitamin A.